Notice: Function WP_Scripts::localize was called incorrectly. The

 Consider Replacing Your Underwear Once Every 6-12 Months

 Though the range of 6-12 months itself is actually not a fixed thing, nor is there a fixed guide according to this subject.
-It’s definitely a good way to give your Intimate area to replace your old enough underwear and give change with new fabric.
+It’s a good way to give your Intimate area to replace your old enough underwear and change with new fabric.

 Wash Your Hands Before and After Going Into the Washroom